DaveBackus/Data_Bootcamp_Book/intro.md

 ---

 This book -- and the course we developed it for -- is about data, primarily economic and financial data, which is what we know best.
 It's also about tools for working with data, which in this case means Python and its data-related packages.
 If you make it to the end, you'll have a better idea where to find data that's useful to you and your business.
 You will also have command over tools you can use to do something interesting with it.
-We also think you will be more successful, your life will be more interesting, food will taste better, and your children will be better looking, but that might be boasting.
+We think your life will be more interesting, but maybe that's us.

 ## Answers to common questions